 AI is shaking not only the creative industry, but our entire culture.

-What many worry about AI, is the end of true human creation in lieu of an automated solution.
+What many worry about AI is the end of true human creation.

-Like many, when I see AI-generated images, I feel some sort of aversion: the results are over stylized, always recognizable, lackluster.
-But then I think that, after all, AI is nothing exactly new.
+Like many, when I see AI-generated images, I feel some aversion: the results are over-stylized, always recognizable, and lackluster.
+But then, AI is nothing exactly new.

 Sure, if we compare it to what we were used to only a few years ago, we are in the presence of advanced technology.
 But most of the conversations look at the problem from the same angle: the technology.
-We are basically incapable at this point of separating ourselves, or our thinking I should say, from the very technical culture that forged us.
+At this point, we are incapable of separating ourselves from the very technical culture that forged us.

 The question is not how good or bad AI is, or how capable it is at replacing artists, but rather how we got to call ourselves artists in the first place.